xLaszlo/CQ4DS-babyagi-refactoring-exercise/Step06/_README05.md

 - Turn any reference to global variables and constants into access of properties (add `self.` before the variable name)
 - Replace reference to global constants to properties (e.g. OBJECTIVE -> self.objective as this is now part of BabyAGI class

 Note: At this point the code should run.
-If anything is not working fix it based on the error messages.
+If anything is not working fix it based on the error messages. run it with `python babyagi.py`

 The structure should look like this: